COVID-19 information for employees and volunteers

 Will samples or units from convalescent plasma donors be kept separate from all other blood samples and units to limit potential risk of exposure to COVID-19?

 We will collect and process COVID-19 convalescent plasma using our regular procedures.
-While we will keep convalescent plasma units separate from the rest of our inventory, this is only to ensure convalescent plasma is issued for the clinical trial, and not for general use.
+While we will keep convalescent plasma units separate from the rest of our inventory, this is only to ensure convalescent plasma is issued for the clinical trials, and not for general use.

 We will only collect convalescent plasma from donors who meet the current eligibility criteria and who have fully recovered from the virus with no symptoms for at least 28 days.